toralf/torutils/README.md

 3. ignore the connection attempt if there are already 9 established connections to the ORPort
 4. accept the connection attempt to the ORPort

-¹ for IPv4 "source" is a regular ip, but for IPv6 the corresponding /80 CIDR block
+¹ for IPv4 the "source" is a regular ip, for IPv6 the corresponding /80 CIDR block

 ² the value is derived from ticket [40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146)

 ### Installation

-If the parsing of the Tor and/or of the SSH config fails, then:
+If the parsing of the Tor and/or of the SSH config fails then:

 1. define the local running relay/s explicitly at the command line after the keyword `start`, e.g.: